cyejia/ios-decal-proj4/README.md

       The grid will move down as the player taps more Doges.
 The objective is to tap a certain amount of Doges before time is up.

+* Your score is reflected by how many mini game rounds you finish
-* Show score and keep track of high scores
+* Show score and keep track of high score

 ## Control Flow
 * The user will choose "New Game" and then will move to the game screen.
 * The first game will begin, and the user will play for a limited time
-* After the initial time expires, another minigame will be rotated to the screen
+* After the initial time expires, another minigame will be rotated to the screen.
 * This rotation continues, with each cycle making each game more difficult
 * The player loses if at any point if they lose in any of the minigames:
     1. A ball falls in minigame 1.